HyperPlay-Gaming/hyperplay-docs/developer-docs/compatibility-layer/downsides.md

 ## Downsides and Limitations of the Compatibility Layer

-Unfortunately the Compatibility Layers are not perfect and doesn't support every Windows or DirectX Call yet, they are pretty advanced on Linux but still evolving on macOS.
-So some issues might be found and some games might not even work at all, although in our experience this is just a small number nowdays.
-Some of these limitations includes, but not only:
+Unfortunately, compatibility layers are not perfect and do not support every Windows or DirectX call yet.
+They are quite advanced on Linux but still evolving on macOS.
+Some issues might be found, and some games might not work at all, although this is a small number nowadays.
+Some of these limitations include, but are not limited to:

 1. **Performance Impact**
    Games running on Linux may experience up to a 10% performance decrease, while macOS users could see a reduction of up to 25%.
-On the oposite side, a bunch of games might have better performance sometimes depending on how it was developed.
+On the other hand, some games might have better performance depending on how they were developed.

 2. **Shader Lag**
    DX9/10/11 games might exhibit lag due to real-time shader caching.
-After the shaders are cached they persist until a game or driver update though.
+Once the shaders are cached, they persist until a game or driver update.

 3. **Anti-Cheat Incompatibility**
    Kernel-level anti-cheat systems (e.g., Vanguard, Easy Anti-Cheat) will not function.
-While Easy Anti-Cheat and BattleEye offers Wine support, this must be enabled by game developers and requires a specific library file within the game folder to work on Linux. macOS support is not currently available when using Compatibility Layer.
+While Easy Anti-Cheat and BattleEye offer Wine support, this must be enabled by game developers and requires a specific library file within the game folder to work on Linux. macOS support is not currently available when using compatibility layers.

 4. **Bugs and Glitches**
-   Users may encounter bugs and glitches.
-This might happens when some of the system or DirectX calls are not fully supported by the compatibiliy layer.
+   Users may encounter bugs and glitches when some system or DirectX calls are not fully supported by the compatibility layer.

 5. **Additional Workarounds**
    In some cases, installing additional Windows libraries (e.g., vcrun, dotnet) may be necessary to run certain games.
-On Mac and Linux HyperPlay ships Winetricks which makes it easy to install those tools.
-An automated way to install those workaround is planned for a future HyperPlay release as well.
+On Mac and Linux, HyperPlay ships with Winetricks, making it easy to install these tools.
+An automated way to install these workarounds is planned for a future HyperPlay release.